-The guideline has been developed to provide guidance to industry (manufacturers), applicants, local technical representatives and other stakeholders on the documentation requirements and procedure for Emergency Use Authorization of medicinal products.
-The EUA procedure has been developed to expedite the availability of unregistered medicinal products needed in public health emergency situations, to assist the Authority in determining the acceptability of using specific products in the context of a public health emergency, based on an essential set of available quality, safety, and efficacy or immunogenicity data.
+Existence of these guidelines will facilitate the availability of medicinal products needed in public health emergency situations, to assist the Authority in determining the acceptability of using specific products in the context of a public health emergency, based on an essential set of available quality, safety, and efficacy or immunogenicity data.

-The guideline defines the steps that TMDA would use to establish the eligibility of the unregistered products (including unapproved indication of a registered product) for assessment under this procedure, mandatory information required and the process to be used in conducting the assessment to determine whether the unregistered product or indication would be approved on time limited basis, while further data is being collected and evaluated.
-The document illustrates three phases of the EUA process: (1) pre-emergency phase, (2) emergency phase and (3) post EUA phase.
-These key areas are significant for the EUA process of approval of medical products with focus on enhancing emergency preparedness.
-The implementation of, and compliance with these guidelines play a key role for combating on outbreak of public health emergency.
+Interestingly, the guidelines define the steps that TMDA would use to establish the eligibility of the unregistered products (including unapproved indication of a registered product) for assessment under this procedure, mandatory information required and the process to be used in conducting the assessment to determine whether the unregistered product or indication would be approved on time limited basis, while further data is being collected and evaluated.

+The document further illustrates three phases of the EUA process: (1) pre-emergency phase, (2) emergency phase and (3) post EUA phase.
+These key steps are significant for the EUA process of approval of medical products with focus on enhancing emergency preparedness.
+The implementation of, and compliance with these guidelines play a key role for containing an outbreak of public health emergency.

-It should be noted that, the EUA is not an alternative to the marketing authorization of the medicinal products.
-It is intended to be used only during declared emergencies where the Authority would tolerate less certainty about the quality, safety and effectiveness of products given the mortality and/or morbidity of the disease and the lack of treatment, diagnostic or prevention options at that particular moment in time.
-It is therefore not intended to interfere with ongoing trials and thus the trials would be expected to proceed as planned after initial submission and subsequent updates.
+It should be noted that, the EUA is not an alternative to the marketing authorization of the medicinal product.
+It is solely intended to be used only during declared emergencies where the Authority would account for less certainty about the quality, safety and effectiveness of products given the mortality and/or morbidity of the disease and the lack of treatment, diagnostic or preventive options at that particular moment in time.